hatzav-ox/clickpy_poetry/README.md

 ## Installation

 I've only tested this packag with Python 3.9.
-You'll need to download and install it, or use pyenv and set your local version with this command:
+You'll need to download and install it, or use [pyenv][2] and set your local version with this command:

 ```bash
 pyenv local 3.9
 ```

-I also recommend using pipx for installing standalone packages, as it will add a layer of isolation to your installation.
+I also recommend using [pipx][7] for installing standalone packages, as it will add a layer of isolation to your installation.
 But pip will work too:

 ```bash
 pipx install clickpy